andreaslam/ZanLing-TrueZero/README.md

 - `selfplay.rs` - facilitates selfplay.
 This is where search is initialised.
 Contains temperature management.
 - `fileformat.rs` - contains the code for binary encoding.
 - `dataformat.rs` - contains necessary abstractions for `fileformat.rs`.
+- `message_types.rs` - contains the message protocols for processes (such as the Generator and the training loop) to communicate with the server and vice vera.

 ## Libraries/technologies used